 CULTURE

 Class?

 Race?

 Education?

 Job or career?

 Religion?

 What tribe do they belong to?

 For example: Teen Emos, working

 class tradesperson, explorer or

 creatives etc

 What does their tribe believe in or what

-unique values do they hold that in part
+unique values do they hold that in part defines them?

-defines them?

 What are their beliefs about how the

 world is and how it operates?

 What are their traditions?

+What are their traditions:

 What are the societal values they must

 appear to live up to?

 How formal are they and towards who

 and in what situations?

 FAMILY

 What is their role in their family?
 (For

 example, first son, husband/wife,

+partner, home-father, father-

-partner, home-father, fatherbreadwinner, mother, Career woman,
+breadwinner, mother, Career woman,

 single-mother-parent etc)

 How does their role in the family affect

 them in this situation?

 HISTORY

 Define this with unique events in their

 timeline

 Childhood

-Schooling
+Education

 Military service

 Career

 Family

 Relationships

 Greatest successes

 Greatest failures

+W. A. T. IO.
+T. I. F. D. F. O. I. I. O.

 WHAT IS THEIR FOCUS?

 What is their focus?

-Some people's lives are focused on local gossip at the hairdressers and others of global politics.
+Some people's lives are focused on

+local gossip at the hairdressers and

+others of global politics.

 Some see the world through a religion.

 Some see it through a defining event that has happened such as the holocaust or that will happen such as a return of a deity.
 Are they a global - big thinker - philosopher, uninterested in small issues or perhaps details?

-Through to Only interested in trivial issues OR

-Completely focused on one specialty or interest to the exclusion of all else for example a great scientist or a musician
+Through to...
+Only interested in trivial issues OR Completely focused on one specialty or interest to the exclusion of all else for example a great scientist or a musician IQ?

-IQ?

 Dumb as a rock?
 Bright-spark?

-EQ - Level of consciousness

-Not conscious - instinctual,
+EQ - Level of consciousness Not conscious - instinctual, follower Subconscious - habitual, robotic, reactive Conscious - aware, intelligent, conceptual, reflective o Super-conscious - intuitive,

-follower

-Subconscious - habitual, robotic,

-reactive

-Conscious - aware, intelligent,

-conceptual, reflective

-Super-conscious - intuitive,

-guiding, truthful, loving,

-universal or the alternative

-version of that, intuitive,

-manipulative/politically savy, capable of mixing truth with lies,

-a sociopath devoid of empathy

-but highly capable
+guiding, truthful, loving, universal or the alternative version of that, intuitive, manipulative/politically savy, capable of mixing truth with lies, a sociopath devoid of empathy but highly capable

-sattinging capasis
+BAD BEHAVIOR

+Give them bad behavior, a trait that constantly causes them problems.
+Vanity, a compulsion, sexism etc.

 EGO

 Where does it manifest?

 How does it alter their decisions?

-POOTING (NEOATING TUNKER

-POSTIVE / NEGATIVE THINKER

-In what areas are they true helicyers

-In what areas are they true believers and in what are they cynical?
+POSTIVE / NEGATIVE THINKER In what areas are they true believers and in what are they cynical?

-and in what are they cymical?

-HOW DO THEY RELATE?
+HOW DO THEY RELATE?EmotionallyLogically

-Emotionally

-Logically